brainfucksec/brainfucksec.github.io/about.md

     * Operating Systems
     * Networking
     * Computer Forensics
+    * OSINT
     * Programming

 ### About Me

-I am a Hacker, not for skills, I definitely have a long way to go, but I am a Hacker because I try to understand how things work, and I try to improve them, whether it is an operating system, a program or an object that I use everyday.
+Hi, I'm Brainf+ck and I'm a Hacker, not for skills, I definitely have a long way to go, but I am a Hacker because I try to understand how things work, and I try to improve them, whether it is an operating system, a program or an object that I use everyday.

 My studies are mainly about Operating Systems, Penetration Testing and Networking, I like to study an operating system, or a system in general, and solve its security problems.